Your complete guide to mastering your early retirement

 When I can properly focus, I can get my "work" done on my side projects.
 I feel productive and motivated to repeat that process the next day and I'm actively strutting in the direction that I need to go.

 The more that you understand about yourself, the better equipped you'll be to customize your life in a way that makes sense.
+Taking the time management test from BrainManager can help you gain insights into your productivity patterns.

 Stop worry about the damn risks